swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 ### swift-package-manager OutputByteStream

-`UnsafeBytes` is a useful tool for composing APIs like Swift package manager's OutputByteStream which needs to operate on raw memory independent of the type, and also needs to view that data as an array of bytes.
+`UnsafeRawBufferPointer` is a useful tool for composing APIs like Swift package manager's OutputByteStream which needs to operate on raw memory independent of the type, and also needs to view that data as an array of bytes.